By DAVE CAWLEY

 “She was not with us,” Josh said.
 “I didn’t leave her at the Pony Express.
 I didn’t just take her out and drop her off or even do anything.”

 Ellis took Josh’s cell phone.
 The detectives told Josh he was free to leave, but they were taking his minivan and his home in order to serve search warrants.

-They sprayed a product called Bluestar Forensic on the couch.
+Then, they sprayed a product called Bluestar Forensic on the couch.
 Bluestar can reveal the presence of blood stains, even many that are not visible to the naked eye, by making them glow blue.

-That wasn’t the only bit of Susan’s blood discovered in the area Josh had cleaned with the Rug Doctor.
+That wasn’t the only bit of Susan’s blood police discovered in the area Josh had cleaned with the Rug Doctor.

 “I would describe it as if you were to lean over to your left and cough or sneeze and you had some sort of blood in your nasal cavity or in your throat or mouth,” Ellis said.

 This Dec.
 8, 2009 police photo shows a series of very small blood spots on the tile floor between the front door of the Powell family home and the living room couch.
 Photo: West Valley City, Utah police

 The presence of blood in the house wasn’t a smoking gun.
 The amount of blood was small and at that point, police did not know whose blood it was.
 They could also not tell how long the blood had been there.